How to Build a Shower Niche (DIY Tutorial)

 Step 1: Choose the Shower Niche Height and Size

-The best shower niche height depends on who uses the shower.
-A good starting point is around chest height for adults-roughly 42–48 inches from the floor for most people.
+The best shower niche size depends on who uses the shower and what bottles you’re storing.
+A good starting point is around chest height for adults, roughly 42 to 48 inches from the floor for most people.
 Measure your tallest bottles and add an inch or two so they fit comfortably without angling.

-For shower niche depth, standard 2×4 wall framing gives you about 3½” inside, which works for most bottles.
-If your wall allows 2×6 framing, you can go 4–5″ deep for even more storage.
+For shower niche depth, standard 2×4 wall framing gives you about 3.5 inches inside, which works for most bottles.
+If your wall allows 2×6 framing, you can go 4 to 5 inches deep for even more storage.

-For width, choose a size that will align neatly with your tile layout.
+For width, choose a size that aligns neatly with your tile layout.
+If your subway tiles are 3×6 inches, a niche width of 12, 15, or 18 inches lines up cleanly with grout joints.
 Planning ahead prevents awkward slivers of tile once you begin tiling the walls.

 Build the Frame